-Staff recommends the Planning Commission hold a public hearing for the 2nd Amendment to the Re-Subdivision of Lots No. 1 and No. 2 Silver Lake Village No. 1 Subdivision plat amendment located at 7520-7570 Royal Street East, consider any public input, and review the draft findings of fact, conclusions of law, and conditions of approval.
-Staff recommends the Commission provide input to Staff and the applicant and continue final action on the plat amendment to October 26, 2016.
+Staff recommends the Planning Commission holds a public hearing for the 2nd Amendment to the Re-Subdivision of Lots No. 1 and No. 2 Silver Lake Village No. 1 Subdivision plat amendment located at 7520-7570 Royal Street East, considers any public input, and forwards a positive recommendation according to the findings of fact, conclusions of law, and conditions of approval in the draft Ordinance.